marcusig/woocommerce-product-customizer/src/readme.txt

 == Upgrade Notice ==

-* 1.2.5 Fix a potential issue when using the stock management add-on
+* 1.2.6 Added customizer controls (to change colors), added the ability to view a configuration from the cart.